Scholarship eligible students will be notified of their Winter Grant amount by email from the Office of Financial Aid by mid-November.

 For information regarding the Winter Session, including available courses and costs.

-If eligible, the Winter Session grant will be awarded automatically.
+If eligible, the Winter Session grant will be offered automatically.
 After registering and prior to billing, the Office of Financial Aid will send notification that the student’s financial aid has been adjusted.
 The student may then view the Winter Session grant in Banner Self-Service.

 Students who withdraw from Winter Session will not be allowed to retain any refund created by, or associated with Winter Session aid.

 Students should notify the Office of Financial Aid in writing via email to request a loan.
 A Financial Aid Counselor can provide students with their loan eligibility prior to registering for Winter Session courses; however, loans will not be processed until registration.
+Please note that for federal aid and loan purposes, winter session is considered to be part of the Fall term.

 Students eligible to participate in the Book/Course Material Support (BCMS) Program will automatically receive support to cover the costs of books/course materials for Winter Session courses.
 BCMS BRDD students will continue to receive necessary support for their RISD winter session courses.
 The process to order your books is the same as it was in the Fall semester.